Service Manager & Maintenance Supervisor

 Entering the Field

-Service managers and maintenance supervisors need to have a high school diploma or GED Many employers prefer to hire workers with a trade certificate, vocational training, or a degree in HVAC/R, maintenance, or related fields, and some employers require such postsecondary training.
+Service managers and maintenance supervisors need to have a high school diploma or GED.
+Many employers prefer to hire workers with a trade certificate, vocational training, or a degree in HVAC/R, maintenance, or related fields, and some employers require such postsecondary training.
 Maintenance supervisors need about three to five years of relevant work experience, and service managers may need nine or more years of experience working as an HVAC/R technician with increasing levels of responsibility over time.

 Service managers and maintenance supervisors whose job responsibilities involve maintaining HVAC/R systems will be required to have U.S. Environmental Protection Agency Section 608 Technician Certification if they handle refrigerants.
 Check with local government authorities to see if they have additional licensing requirements for individuals working in these roles.